Jenniscott/CultiVest/FARMLINK_README.md

-# FarmLink - Decentralized Agricultural Financing Platform
+# CultiVest - Decentralized Agricultural Financing Platform

 ## Overview
-FarmLink is a decentralized platform built on the Base network that connects vetted farmers with global investors.
+CultiVest is a decentralized platform built on the Base network that connects vetted farmers with global investors.
 The platform abstracts away blockchain complexity and provides a seamless user experience for both farmers seeking funding and investors looking to support sustainable agriculture.

 ## Features Implemented